althonos/pyopal/docs/index.rst

 -------

-This library is provided under the `MIT License <https://choosealicense.com/licenses/mit/>`_. trimAl is developed by `Martin Šošić <https://github.com/Martinsos>`_ and is distributed under the terms of the MIT License as well.
+This library is provided under the `MIT License <https://choosealicense.com/licenses/mit/>`_.
+Opal was developed by `Martin Šošić <https://github.com/Martinsos>`_ and is distributed under the terms of the MIT License as well.
 The ``cpu_features`` library was written by `Guillaume Chatelet <https://github.com/gchatelet>`_ and is licensed under the terms of the `Apache License 2.0 <https://choosealicense.com/licenses/apache-2.0/>`_.